407-610-2417

 • Earned/shared channels (social media and third-party platforms)

-• Paid channels (ads, sponsored content, or influencer marketing)
+• Paid channels (ads, sponsored content, or influencer marketing).

 To help your content perform well, focus on platforms where your audience spends time.
 Use buyer personas and audience insights to find these and adapt your content to fit.
-It helps you maximize its impact and reach more of the people you’re trying to connect with.
+This helps you maximize its impact and reach more of the people you’re trying to connect with.

 Link Building for Saas